ReDuzed/DPS-Calculator/README.md

 This is a simple console application with the ability to take input variables and output the results.

 ## Screenshots
-These pages display images of the applicationa and output and explain the uncertain functions: https://github.com/ReDuzed/DPS-Calculator/wiki
+These pages display images of the application and output and explain the uncertain functions: https://github.com/ReDuzed/DPS-Calculator/wiki

 ## Installation/Compiling